cloudfoundry/docs-dev-guide/installcf/index.html.md

 When deploying and managing your applications on Cloud Foundry, you'll use the cf command line interface (CLI).

-The current production version of cf is 5.x.
+The current production version of cf is 6.x.
-There is a new version of cf, v6, currently in beta.

 Contents in this section: